sleeptoken/zettelkasten/Remote Thought/Authentication vulnerabilities.md

 while brute forcing Experiment with different usernames and passwords.
 Notice that your IP will be blocked if you make too many invalid login attempts.
 Identify that the `X-Forwarded-For` header is supported, which allows you to spoof your IP address and bypass the IP-based brute-force protection.

-Send this request to Burp Intruder and select Pitchfork attack from the attack type drop-down menu.
+- Send this request to Burp Intruder and select Pitchfork attack from the attack type drop-down menu.
 Add the `X-Forwarded-For` header.
-Add payload positions for the X-Forwarded-For header and the username parameter.
+- Add payload positions for the `X-Forwarded-For` header and the username parameter.
 Set the password to a very long string of characters (about 100 characters should do it).
-In the Payloads side panel, select position 1 from the Payload position drop-down list.
+- In the Payloads side panel, select position 1 from the Payload position drop-down list.
 Select the Numbers payload type.
 Enter the range 1 - 100 and set the step to 1.
 Set the max fraction digits to 0.
 This will be used to spoof your IP.
-Select position 2 from the Payload position drop-down list, then add the list of usernames.
+- Select position 2 from the Payload position drop-down list, then add the list of usernames.
 Start the attack.
+- When the attack finishes, at the top of the dialog, click Columns and select the Response received and Response completed options.
+These two columns are now displayed in the results table.
+Notice that one of the response times was significantly longer than the others

+Add the `X-Forwarded-For` header again and add a payload position to it.
+Insert the username that you just identified and add a payload position to the password parameter, find the response with a 302 status code

 ### References
 https://portswigger.net/web-security/authentication